We spread salt on roads to prevent ice forming on every night when icy or frosty conditions are forecast.

 Tips and advice on driving safely in the winter.

 You can get gritting salt from the yellow salt bins located around the county.
-You can find your nearest salt bin on this list.

 You can spread gritting salt on pavements and other public footways, but not on driveways.
 Use a spade or shovel to spread the grit thinly and evenly across the pavement.